bcgov/data-publication/pages/dps_bcdc_w_dataset.md

     - **Beginning Date** is the start date for the period the data is captured for.
     - **End Date** is the end date for the period the data is captured for.

-**Resource Storage Format**

-+ Describes the file extension for the resource.
+**Resource Storage Format \***: Describes the file extension for the resource.

 + **Changes**:
    - **NEW Values** "geopackage" (`gpkg`); "multiple" (`multiple`)

-**Resource Storage Location**

-+ Is the location where the resource is stored.
-For files that have been uploaded using the _Upload File_ above, choose Catalogue Data Store.
+**Resource Storage Location \***: Is the location where the resource is stored.

+For files that have been uploaded using the Upload File above, choose Catalogue Data Store.

 + **Changes**:
    - **Database value** all database entries are now lower case. e.g., `BC Data Catalogue` has changed to `bc data catalogue`